ianmaclarty/ik/README.md

 ### Thumb keycaps (optional)

 I designed a set of thumb keycaps to go with the board.
 You can find them [here](Keycaps/).
 I recommend printing these in resin.

+## Known issues

+The the screw points aren't close enough to the edge of the case and/or there aren't enough of them, resulting in a thin gap between the top and bottom of the case in some places.